 Committee provide primary oversight.
-The joint House and Senate Agriculture, Rural Development and Related Agencies Appropriation Subcommittee also oversees food safety statues.
-Additionally,
+The joint House and Senate Agriculture, Rural Development

-However, while the task of ensuring the safety of the American food supply is distributed among a number of legislative committees and government agencies5, as a consequence of both their levels of funding and staffing primary responsibility for regulation of food imports is shared by the Food and Drug Administration (FDA), and the United States Department of Agriculture (USDA) (Congressional Research Service, 2007).
+However, while the task of ensuring the safety of the American food supply is distributed among a number of legislative committees and government agencies, as a consequence of both their levels of funding and staffing primary responsibility for regulation of food imports is shared by the Food and Drug Administration (FDA), and the United States Department of Agriculture (USDA)

+(Congressional Research Service, 2007).